Georges Mandel: Early life

-Born Louis George Rothschild in Chatou, Yvelines, he was the son of a tailor and his wife.
+Born Louis George Rothschild in Chatou in the department Yvelines, he was the son of a tailor and his wife.
 His family was Jewish, originally from Alsace.
 They moved into France in 1871 to preserve their French citizenship when Alsace-Lorraine was annexed by the German Empire at the end of the Franco-Prussian War.

 Early career

 Mandel began working life as a journalist for L'Aurore, a literary and socialist newspaper founded in 1897 by Émile Zola and Georges Clemenceau.
 They notably defended Alfred Dreyfus during the Dreyfus Affair of the 1890s.
 The paper continued until 1916.

 As Minister of the Interior, Clemenceau later brought Mandel into politics as his aide.
 Described as "Clemenceau's right-hand man," Mandel helped Clemenceau control the press and the trade union movement during the First World War.
 Clemenceau said of him: "I fart and Mandel stinks".